aosabook/500lines/dagoba/chapter.md

 })
 ```

+We first check to see if we've already gathered matching vertices, otherwise we try to find some.
+If there are any vertices then we'll pop one off and return a new gremlin sitting on that vertex.
+Each gremlin can carry around its own state, like a journal of where it's been and what interesting thing it has seen on its journey through the graph.
+If we receive a gremlin as input to this step we'll copy its journal for the exiting gremlin.

 Note that we're directly mutating the state argument here, and not passing it back.
 An alternative would be to return an object instead of a gremlin or signal, and pass state back that way.
+That complicates our return value, and creates some additional garbage. [footnote: Very short lived garbage though, which is the second best kind.]
 If JS allowed multiple return values it would make this option more elegant.

-We would still need to find a way to deal with the mutations, though, as the call site still has a reference to the original variable.
+We would still need to find a way to deal with the mutations, though, as the call site maintains a reference to the original variable.
 Linear types would solve this by automatically taking the reference out of scope when the pipetype is called.
 Then we would assign it again in the call site's scope once the pipetype function returned its new version of the state object.

 Linear types would allow us to avoid expensive copy-on-write schemes or complicated persistent data structures, while still retaining the benefits of immutability -- in this case, avoiding spooky action at a distance.
 Two references to the same mutable data structure act like a pair of walkie-talkies, allowing whoever holds them to communicate directly.
 Those walkie-talkies can be passed around from function to function, and cloned to create whole passel of walkie-talkies.
 This completely subverts the natural communication channels your code already possesses.
 In a system with no concurrency you can sometimes get away with it, but introduce multithreading or asynchronous behavior and all that walkie-talkie squawking can really be a drag.

 JS lacks linear types, but we can get the same effect if we're really, really disciplined.
 Which we will be.
 For now.

-TODO: discuss OPT note
-TODO: discuss incoming gremlins note and gremlin local state
-TODO: "The advantages are that we can simplify our return value and cut down on garbage created in the components. instrumentation & debugging & cloning"
-TODO: "We first check to see if we've already gathered matching vertices.
-If not then we use findVertices to try to find some."
-TODO: include all the findVertices functions -- maybe down below with gremlins and filters
-TODO: look for other missing code snippets

 #### In-N-Out